tezos/tezos-mirror/docs/alpha/smart_rollups.rst

-There are two ways for an end-user to push an external message to the rollups inbox: first, she can inject the dedicated layer-1 operation using the Octez client (see command ``send sc rollup message
+There are two ways for an end-user to push an external message to the rollups inbox: first, she can inject the dedicated layer-1 operation using the Octez client (see command ``send smart rollup message
 <messages> from <src>``) ; second, she can use the batcher
 of a smart rollup node.
 More details can be found in :ref:`sending_external_inbox_message_alpha`.